cdanielw/ee-tiles-count-test/README.md

 ```
 Go to [http://localhost:8080](http://localhost:8080), authenticate and start zooming.
 Ignore the map error and look at
 the console logs.
 You'll see larger counts when zooming using the Public API.

+Make sure third-party cookies are not blocked in your browser.
+If they are, the authentication silently fails.